obzidi4n/bungee-server/README.md

 - Mirroring a server's configs into a Test server, great for testing plugin updates before going live.
 - And much more ..

+# Getting Started

+This is built for a linux server environment - check the dependencies below and make sure you have everything.

+Then, fire up **./mc help** for available commands.

 # Questions?

-Documentation and error-handling needs improvement, but everything here 'just works'.
-If you have any major bugs or suggestions, please create an Issue above.
+Documentation and error-handling is being improved, but right now everything here 'just works'.
+If you find any major bugs or have suggestions, please create an Issue above (or fork it).

 # Dependencies: